-Meeting one or more of the conditions described in subparagraphs (a) through (c) above, will result in an "automatic" interruption penalty from the Chief Judge, whether signaled or not.
+Meeting one or more of the conditions described in subparagraphs (a) through (c) above, will be interpreted as an implicit interruption and result in an "automatic" interruption penalty from the Chief Judge, whether signaled or not.
 A wing dip signal to resume the Program following an implicit interruption is not mandatory.